dsc-courses/dsc80-2024-ss2/syllabus.md

 Exam than you did on the original Midterm Exam, your score on the “Midterm” section will replace your original Midterm Exam score.
 This lowers the stakes of the Midterm Exam and gives you two opportunities to demonstrate your understanding of the content from the first half of the course.
-This also means that you can miss the Midterm Exam for any reason and have the score be replaced by your score on the “Midterm” section of the Final Exam (though we do not recommend this).

 **You must take the Final Exam to pass the course.**